Serious Commitment

 L7 L3, L2, L1

-Trust is too abstract and nebulous to directly interact with facing reality-L3, applying beliefs-L2, or keeping trying-L1.
-It must be mediated by the embrace of participation-L4.
+Trust remains important but it is too abstract and nebulous to directly interact with facing reality-L3, applying beliefs-L2,or keeping trying-L1.
+Influence is primarily mediated by the evocation of participation-L4.

 Having clarified what is required for a willing continuous commitment, it is now possible to view the structure of willingness in a difficult situation.